damnoodle/nzedb-docker/README.md

-**This project is forked for my personal use and is no longer maintained by razorgirl.
-Only changes are to newer versions of alpine linux and packages.
-This is untested and maybe broken !!!.**
+**This project is forked from, and is no longer maintained by, razorgirl.
+This repo is for my personal use.
+As such, everything is untested and surly broken!!!.
+Only changes are newer versions of alpine linux and packages.**

 # nzedb-docker